What Is Day of the Dead?

 When Is Day of the Dead?

 Day of the Dead itself is always celebrated on November 2nd.
 On the Catholic liturgical calendar, All Souls Day is always November 2nd and All Saints Day is always November 1st.
-Day of the Dead is a culturally fused expression of these celebrations.
-As a result, many households and cities celebrate Day of the Dead from October 31st through November 2nd.

-While the celebrations may range anywhere from one to three days, most places celebrate just on November 1st and November 2nd.
-November 1st is usually celebrated as Dia de los Angelitos, or Day of the Little Angels, and families remember any children that have passed away.
+November 1st is usually celebrated as Dia de los Angelitos, or Day of the Little Angels, and families remember the spirits of all deceased children.
 The late night and early morning leading into November 2nd is usually celebrated as Dia de los Difuntos, or Day of the Deceased, and families remember any adults that have passed away.
 The daytime of November 2nd is then celebrated as Dia de los Muertos, or Day of the Dead, where all deceased people from across the generations are remembered.

 Where Is the Best Place to Travel for Day of the Dead?

-Mexico is the home of Day of the Dead, and there is no better country to travel to to celebrate it.
-All of the best places to go to celebrate Day of the Dead are in Mexico, ranging from big cities to small towns.
 From the bustling capital of Mexico City to a small town in the mountains of Guanajuato, there are vibrant celebrations that you can participate in all over the country.
 If you can’t make it to Mexico, the next best option is actually the United States, whose Mexican communities often have major celebrations in big cities all around the country.

 Is Day of the Dead Family Friendly?

-Day of the Dead is one of the most family friendly celebrations in the world!
-After all, it is a holiday designed explicitly to remember deceased family members.
 The celebrations are absolutely safe for children, and some cities even run special programs for children throughout the festivities.
-As long as you don’t mind your children staying up past their bedtimes, you have nothing to worry about!
+As long as you don’t mind your children staying up past their bedtime, you have nothing to worry about!
+We especially enjoy the Dia de Muertos celebrations in San Miguel de Allende, where there is a really robust program of events and celebrations throughout the heart of the city.

-Hopefully this post answered any questions you have about Day of the Dead!
-This celebration is one of the most recognizable cultural celebrations in the whole world, and attending Day of the Dead in Mexico is an incredible experience that any traveler can enjoy.
 From the beautiful ofrendas to the delicious pan de muerto, there are so many ways that foreigners can spectate and revere this solemn Mexican tradition.
 If you plan on visiting, I highly recommend checking out this highly informative website.

 If you have any questions about Day of the Dead, don’t hesitate to reach out.
-Send me an email at [email protected] or drop a comment below.
+Send me an email at [email protected] or drop a comment below

 Greg